 How long does the drug stay in our body?

-How long does the drug remain detectable in the body?
+How long does a drug remain detectable in the body?

 The detection time of a drug depends on the substance consumed, the type of sample used, the test threshold, frequency of use, metabolism, and the screening context.
 Results can vary greatly from person to person.